-The Gränges Group applies International Financial Reporting Standards (IFRS) as endorsed by the EU.
-The accounting principles adopted are consistent with those described in the Consolidated Financial Statements for Gränges AB (publ) 2016 which can be found the annual report.
-Read and download the annual report here.
+The accounting principles adopted are consistent with those described in the Consolidated Financial Statements for Gränges AB (publ) 2018 which can be found in the annual report.
+Download Gränges annual report 2018

 Estimates and assumptions in preparing the consolidated financial statements

 In preparing Gränges’ consolidated accounts, it is necessary to make a number of estimates and assumptions which can influence the carrying amounts of assets and liabilities.
 When preparing the financial statements, management makes its best judgements in areas of significant importance.
 Actual outcome may differ from these estimates under different assumptions or conditions.

 Accounting principles for the Parent Company